amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth-Integration.md

 Follow these steps to acquire and use tokens:
 - Step 1: Use the received access grant to request an access token and a refresh token by sending a POST request to [https://as.meraki.com/oauth/token](https://as.meraki.com/oauth/token).
 - Step 2: Include these headers:
-	- 	Headers: `Content-Type: application/x-www-form-urlencoded`
+	- 	Headers: `Content-Type: application/x-www-form-urlencoded`.
-	- 	Athentication: Basic authentication using the `client_id` and `client_secret`
+	- 	Authentication: Basic authentication using the `client_id` and `client_secret`.
 	- 	Payload:

 		     ```